 5. What is perhaps also relevant to the evaluation of pitch patterns as a subject for EFL practice is the attitude to wrong intonations observable when one of two mothertongue speakers (whether or not they have exactly the same type of accent) uses a wrong intonation.
 It is no very uncommon thing according to my observations for speakers (myself included) to experience a ‘slip of the tongue’ in which it is obvious that the wrong intonation, and nothing else inappropriate, has quite accidentally been employed.
 I have hardly ever in such circumstances heard any speakers correct themselves nor would I ever expect anyone to draw attention to the falseness of the tone choice of their interlocutor.
 Nor have I ever observed a grown-up correct a child’s intonation.

-6. Yet another probable witness to the relative universality and essential simplicity of intonational features is the fact that, whereas accentuation (especially word stress) and segmental matters yield plentiful examples of social shibboleths in the southeast of England from which the most general British form of educated English speech has spread, there are virtually no intonational features to be found there which are different in demotic usage in the same location from what they are in sophisticated speech.
-(One suggestion of such a possibility was made in Windsor Lewis 1977 p.69.)
+6. Yet another probable witness to the relative universality and essential simplicity of intonational features is the fact that, whereas accentuation (intentional, conscious word or syllable stressing) and segmental matters yield plentiful examples of social shibboleths in the southeast of England from which the most general British form of educated English speech has spread, there are virtually no other intonational features to be found there which are different in demotic usage in the same location from what they are in sophisticated speech.
+(One tentative suggestion of such a possibility was made in Windsor Lewis 1977 p.69.)

 the honoured exception of the late Roger Kingdon, who was responsible